MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **FeatureAction** - A label indicating the high value feature and action performed by the user, for example, ContentPickerTried, TemplatesSeen.

+### Office.Fluid.LoopMobile.Generic.AppLifecycle

+The event is triggered when launching the Loop app.
+This data is used to collect lifecycle events at the start and end of the session to determine whether it was successful and ensure that app is running as expected.

+The following fields are collected:

+- **LifecycleEvent** - Indicates the type of application lifecycle event.

 #### Office.Fluid.LoopMobile.UserAction.FRE

 The event is triggered when Loop Android is launched for the first time and goes through the First Run Experience flow.
 The data is used to monitor the health of Loop Android’s First Run Experience (FRE) flow, determine its success state, and whether users get stuck in the process of using the app for the first time.